Too Much Training Can Tax Athletes' Brains

 The finding could explain why some elite athletes see their performance decline when they work out too much — a phenomenon known as overtraining syndrome.

 The distance runner Alberto Salazar, for example, experienced a mysterious decline after winning the New York Marathon three times and the Boston Marathon once in the early 1980s.
-Salazar's times fell off even though he was still in his mid 20s and training more than ever.
+Salazar's times fell off even though he was still in his mid-20s and training more than ever.

 "Probably [it was] something linked to his brain and his cognitive capacities," says Bastien Blain, an author of the study and a postdoctoral fellow at University College London.
 (Salazar didn't respond to an interview request for this story.)